vgmoose/wiiu-space/README.md

 I also make use of a scaling matrix for explosions, which similarly gets multiplied by the bitmap when it's time to blow up

 ### Creating bitmaps
 I created my bitmaps in Photoshop using Mode -> Index color.
 I extracted the palettes manually by using a hex editor.
 I've provided the three bitmaps that I used in this repo, although the actual image files are not used by the game.
-There are other ways to create bitmaps like this (I believe older mspaint supports it)
+There are other ways to create bitmaps like this (I believe older versions of Microsoft Paint support it)

+## Issues
+If you have any issues with the code here when you try to use it in your own app, feel free to contact me!

+If you have any filesize issues when trying to run this app, I suggest you try commenting out the giant logo byte array in images.c.

-### Credits and License
+## Credits and License
 This program is licensed under [the MIT license](https://opensource.org/licenses/MIT), which grants anyone permission to do pretty much whatever they want as long as the copyright notice stays intact.*
  - Programmed by [VGMoose](http://vgmoose.com)
  - Based on Pong by [Relys](https://github.com/Relys)